 5. Struggling with authenticity

-People pleasers often find it hard to understand how they really do well.
-When a person continues to push their own needs it makes it harder to acknowledge it.
-Eventually, you are not really sure how to be true to yourself
+People pleasers often find it hard to understand how they really feel.
+When a person continues to give priority to others’ needs before their own, it makes it harder to acknowledge how they truly feel.
+Eventually, they are not really sure how to be their true self.

 For instance, you might avoid telling your partner about what made you feel bad by convincing yourself that they didn’t mean to make you feel bad.
 If you are still figuring out how to stop pleasing and still be nice, consider being your authentic self and see where it takes you.